GPSS configuration file for unloading to file data (version 3).

 Description

-You specify the configuration properties for a Greenplum Streaming Server (GPSS) file load job in a YAML-formatted configuration file that you provide to the gpsscli submit or gpsscli load commands.
-There are three types of configuration properties in this file - those that identify the source VMware Greenplum connection and origin table, properties specific to the target file you will unload the data to, and job-related properties.
+You specify the configuration properties for a VMware Tanzu Greenplum streaming server (GPSS) file load job in a YAML-formatted configuration file that you provide to the gpsscli submit or gpsscli load commands.
+There are three types of configuration properties in this file - those that identify the source VMware Tanzu Greenplum connection and origin table, properties specific to the target file you will unload the data to, and job-related properties.

 This reference page uses the name unload-file-v3.yaml to refer to this file; you may choose your own name for the file.